AlenaSt97/bash_scripts/README.md

-# bash_scripts
-bash scripts for a good life
+Bash scripts for organizing the workflow on our computing clusters